-We’re all busy at back to school time, but for teens who struggle with acne, this can be one of the most difficult times to prevent and control flareups.
+We’re all busy at back-to-school time, but for teens who struggle with acne, this can be one of the most difficult times to prevent and control flareups.
 The stress, added responsibilities, and increased activity can all be triggers for acne breakouts.
 And, all the extra things on the to-do list might mean teens have less time for their daily skincare routine.
-U.S. Dermatology Partners physician Dr. Austin Cope, from Skin Spectrum Dermatology in Tucson, AZ., sees teens and adults who struggle with acne on a regular basis.
-While it’s not always easy to keep your skin crystal clear, Dr. Cope says, “Proper daily cleaning and a few changes in your routine can help you avoid painful breakouts.”
-Keep reading to get some of Dr. Cope’s top tips for acne care and avoiding breakouts during the back to school season and all year round.
+At U.S. Dermatology Partners, we see teens and adults who struggle with acne on a regular basis.
+While it’s not always easy to keep your skin crystal clear, proper daily cleaning and a few changes in your routine can help you avoid painful breakouts.
+Keep reading to get some of our top tips for acne care and avoiding breakouts during the back-to-school season and all year round.

 Acne Care Tip #1 – Make Time for Consistent Skin Care EVERY Day

 This is the biggest and most important thing those with acne-prone skin can do.
 Your skincare routine doesn’t need to be complicated or take hours.
 Instead, work with your dermatologist to find a skincare regimen that works for you.
 Then, stick to it.
 No matter what kind of acne you’re dealing with, you should wash your face at least twice a day (morning and night).
 It’s also helpful to wash skin after exercise or heat exposure that leads to sweating.
 In order to make the most of your daily skincare routine, you need to know what kind of acne you’re dealing with (your dermatologist can help here!).

 In most cases, your acne flareup is a result of one of three things: